carsongross/ronin/Your-First-Ronin-App.md

 Your ronin application is laid out like so:

-      /build.vark - The Aardvark file for your project /src - Where all gosu source code will go /controller - Where your controllers will go /config/RoninConfig.gs - Allows you to programmatically configure your Ronin app on startup /view - Where your view templates will go /db - .ddl file(s) containing schema information for your database(s) /env - environment-specific classpath resources, including database connection info (see [Server environments](Environments.html))
+      /pom.xml - A Maven-style POM for managing dependencies (Maven is not necessary) /build.vark - The Aardvark file for your project /src - Where all source code goes
+          /controller - Where your controllers go
+          /config/RoninConfig.gs - Allows you to programmatically configure your Ronin app on startup /view - Where your view templates go
-      /support - Contains non-core support files
-      /lib - Contains core support files (e.g. ronin.jar and any other libraries you might want) /test - Contains your test source
+          /db - .ddl file(s) containing schema information for your database(s) /test - Contains your test source
       /html - The root of the Ronin applications war file /WEB-INF/web.xml - A thin web.xml file that will get your Ronin application bootstrapped in a servlet container